If you don’t write it down, it won’t happen.

-Studies show that writing down your goals is a powerful way to ensure that those goals are achieved.
-While many of these studies are looking at the individual, this same concept can be applied to a larger department.
+Studies show writing down your goals is a powerful way to ensure those goals are achieved.
+While many of these studies are looking at the individual, this same concept can be applied to a larger entity.
 In fact, getting your marketing department (and sales team) on the same page is essential to effectiveness.
-And one way to make sure you are all aligned is by having set, defined goals.
+One way to make sure you are all aligned is by having set, defined goals.

-As we head into 2017, crafting a strong marketing plan around solid objectives will make a huge difference in your strategy and success in the coming new year.
+Crafting a strong marketing plan around solid objectives will make a huge difference in your strategy and success.

 Choosing Marketing Objectives

-Every company has different expectations of their marketing department.
+Every company and organization has different expectations of their marketing departments.
 For some, the focus is on a large volume of leads.
 For others, they are looking to improve the quality of those leads.
-And for even others, the purpose is to cut down the long sales process.
+There might also be a plan to trim down a long sales process.

 Getting everyone on the same page by selecting a few, focused marketing objectives will do wonders for your marketing strategy.
 But there are a few things you should keep in mind before you set your objectives in stone.